15 Ideas to Level Up Your Dynamics 365 CRM System

 Microsoft Dynamics 365 Customer Insights - Journeys screenshot

-Connect CRM with a Customer Portal
+13. Connect CRM with a Customer Portal

 Power Pages templates speed up website creation, enabling businesses to deploy websites connected to Dynamics.
-With native CRM integration, customers can easily access and update their account information with any changes written back to Dynamics.
-However, the main benefit of portals is that they allow customers to perform routine tasks easily.
-For instance, common online features include scheduling appointments, completing applications, or reporting service issues.
+With native CRM integration, customers can easily access and update their account information, with updates written back to Dynamics.

 Learn how ServerSys helps organisations implement web portals.

-Deploy a Non-Production Environment
+14. Deploy a Non-Production Environment

-If you haven’t done so yet, it is highly recommended to enable a Dynamics 365 sandbox.
-This feature allows CRM administrators to test updates, configurations, and customizations safely without affecting your live system.
-By using a non-production environment, you can validate new capabilities and integrations, ensuring quality assurance.
+This feature allows administrators to test updates, configurations, and customisations safely without affecting the live system.
+Using a non-production environment, you can validate new capabilities and integrations, ensuring quality assurance.

 Dynamics 365 licensing terms include the entitlement to run a non-production environment at no additional cost.
 The utilisation of your sandbox storage is deducted from your overall Dataverse file, log, and database storage capacities.
 Creating a non-production environment requires 1GB of database capacity.

-Monitor Release Updates
+15. Monitor Release Updates

 Microsoft releases system updates weekly but announces two major release waves for Dynamics 365 and the Power Platform each year in January and July.